jajohe/AI-repo/README.md

 # AI-repo #
 ===========

-This repository contains code for AI trading.
+This repository contains learning materials for AI trading.

 ## Authors ##